-In conclusion, a statistical analysis conducted in the conceptual framework of IBE would have enabled: (i) documentation of possible higher intra-individual variability for the new compared to the old formulation and, hence, possible reconsideration of development of this new formulation; indeed a fine individual calibration with a day-to-day undue variability in bioavailability would be very difficult and rendered of lower informativeness a snapshot TSH concentration, when seeking to guarantee a chronic appropriate exposure to thyroxine, as would be the case with a formulation giving lower variability in bioavailability (ii) consideration of a possible subject-by-formulation interaction, thus allowing both regulatory authorities and prescribing clinicians to be better placed to manage and systematically supervise all patients during transition from the old to the new formulation; and (iii) thereby to anticipate a possible new titration for patients on whom the new formulation has been imposed.
-ABE as the regulatory recommended BE approach notwithstanding, a requirement to explore a possible subject-by-formulation interaction to ensure switchability between products is justified, especially when millions of patients are involved.
-Such was the case for Concerta® (methylphenidate) and associated generic products; a subject-byformulation analysis for each pharmacokinetic metric was recommended by FDA in addition to the establishment of ABE [29].
-Such analysis is warranted on grounds of optimal risk management both for the millions of existing patients and for future EU patients undergoing thyroid-deficiency treatment with a drug, for which replacement of an old with a new formulation, has been known for many years to be problematic internationally [30].
+In conclusion, a statistical analysis conducted in the conceptual framework of IBE would have enabled: (1) documentation of possible higher intra-individual variability for the new compared with the old formulation and, hence, possible reconsideration of the development of this new formulation; indeed, a fine individual subject calibration, due to day-to-day erratic variability in bioavailability, would be very difficult to establish, thus rendering less informative the ability of a snapshot sample to estimate the actual thyroid-stimulating hormone level; (2) consideration of a possible subject-by-formulation interaction, thus allowing both regulatory authorities and prescribing clinicians to be better placed to manage and systematically supervise all patients during transition from the old to the new formulation; and (3) thereby to anticipate a possible new titration for patients on whom the new formulation has been imposed.
+Average bioequivalence as the regulatory recommended BE approach notwithstanding, a requirement to explore a possible subjectby-formulation interaction to ensure switchability between products is justified, especially when millions of patients are involved.
+Such was the case for Concerta® (methylphenidate) and associated generic products; a subject-by-formulation analysis for each pharmacokinetic metric was recommended by the FDA in addition to the establishment of ABE [31].
+Such analysis is warranted on the grounds of optimal risk management both for the millions of existing patients and for future EU patients undergoing thyroid-deficiency treatment with a drug, for which replacement of an old with a new formulation has been known for many years to be problematic internationally [32].